bloomreach/zinc/README.md

   (The reasoning for this is that with large data files, and especially binary ones, you rarely want automated merge support at this layer.)

-- Zinc does not support advanced compression.
+- Zinc does not support delta compression.
 Files are compressed individually, not delta compressed, for simplicity and to allow direct access to underlying files from other programs.

-- It is a new and simple piece of software, and lacks a lot of other small and convenient features.
-See the notes below.
+- There are a number of other caveats, notably to do with the need for a locking service (see below).

 ## Basics